tdeeb/SMBOMapViewer/README.md

 ## Overview
 This program reads in the binary map files from the Super Mario Bros.
 Online fangame (http://supermariobrosonline.tk/) and displays them.
 The map data was originally written to binary files in Visual Basic 6, so this program uses legacy file system methods to decode it.
+This should also work for other games made in the Eclipse engine, provided you have the tilesets to display them properly.

 All SMBO maps and tilesets are included in the project.